build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

 This gives us a highly composable set of building blocks that can enable secure access in a wide variety of communication topologies - channels can extend to non-IP protocols, channels have end-to-end trust guarantees and channels can be tunneled inside other channels.

+With this approach, we can easily create secure remote access tunnels to enterprise services in a private data center, machines in a factory, health devices in a hospital, microservices in a Kubernetes cluster, or even an in-development web-service running on your laptop at home.

 <p><img alt="Secure Remote Access Tunnels using Ockam" src="./diagrams/04.png"></p>